ilaksono/rr-challenge/README.md

   - `useLoadingModal`: controls a loading modal that covers page to control user's accessibility according to certain operations - repetitive triggers of updating sensitive data

+# Challenges:
+  - 2021-10-16:
+    - making an insert query using node-pg that can use DEFAULT when the param is falsey for the suppliers table - supp_fname and supp_lname
+    - building a solid relationship  between addresses and its customer/supplier that allows null models e.g. using an address for the order's source/destination without adding a new Supplier / Customer
+    - Deciding whether to keep Customers and Suppliers in one table called Contacts - or keep them separate
+      - Decided to keep them separate because only suppliers have a payable address
+      - customers are linked to accounts receivable/debtors/sales orders
+      - suppliers are linked to accounts payable/creditors/purchase orders
+  - 2021-10-17:
+    - Accounting for timezones (all are currently in UTC) - when calculating the driver's availability for updating an order to a driver
+  - 2021-10-18:
+    - Had some issues with stale state and dispatch for useAppData in websocket handler
+    - tried using ref callbacks but failed
+    - Fixed by passing a ref to the callback instead of using state